PhantomzBack/Algo-Recruitment-Task-PClub/README.md

 ```py
 python3 ./main.py
 ```
+## verify.py

+It's a simple script I created to ensure that the solutions follow constraints, in terms of overbooking

 ## Rough Logic:

 The python file main.py contains the code.
-It uses modified DFS to an extent of 3 iterations account for a maximum of 3 layovers, and tries to discover the arrival airport of the flights that have been cancelled
+It uses modified DFS to an extent of 3 iterations account for a maximum of 3 layovers, and tries to discover the arrival airport of the flights that have been cancelled, while also satisfying conditions such as the layover time should be atleast an hour, and few obvious real life constraints.

 ## Designing the Metric for Choosing the Flight: